pierre3/PlantUmlClassDiagramGenerator/tools/csharp-to-plantuml/README.md

 ## Release Notes
+## 1.4.0
+- Updated the target framework to .NET 8.0.
+- Fixed an issue where Nullable types were not being output with the createAssociation option.

 ## 1.3.4
 - Added support for the "struct" keyword in type definitions.
 - Added exclude path to consider "**/" syntax (filtering on all folder levels).